 Any concern should be discussed in the first instance with our Designated Safeguarding Lead or Deputy Designated Safeguarding Leads in their absence, as soon as possible.
 If at any point, there is a risk of immediate serious harm to a child, a referral should be made to Lincolnshire children services or the police immediately.
 Anybody can make such a referral.

 All concerns / decisions / actions / outcomes are recorded as per academy procedures on MyConcern

+Safeguarding – Lincolnshire County Council

 6.2 If a child makes a disclosure